 Blunder #2: Louise

-Camille introduced Louise, a marketing specialist, to Andrea, a realtor who is progressive and expressed an interest in learning more about Louise’s services.
+Louise, a marketing specialist, was introduced to Andrea, a realtor who is progressive and expressed an interest in learning more about Louise’s services.
 Louise reached out to Andrea by email and suggested that Andrea find a convenient date on Louise’s calendar service and book the appointment.
 Then Louise sent Andrea a confusing note explaining “oops”….the spot she had chosen was actually double-booked and she needed Andrea to go back and choose again.

 The Solution: Louise needs to make it easier for potential clients to book appointments with her.
 For instance, she should have offered Andrea three specific dates that were available in Louise’s calendar in the introductory email.
 This would have made it easy for Andrea to choose.
 The email should also have invited Andrea to suggest alternative dates, if none offered were convenient for Andrea.
 Buyers shouldn’t have to ‘work’ to buy.